compromise-evident/rolling-code/README.md

 Seeds are 100 mostly 10-digit values strung together.
 Both the order of digits, and 10-digit values matters;
-guessing 100 correct 10-digit values is not enough, they must be in the correct order.
+guessing 100 correct 10-digit values is not enough, they must be ordered correctly.
 There's about [10^157](https://www.wolframalpha.com/input?i=100%21)
 different ways to order 100 items.